Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 Scenario 1: The 4-year-old pillow with gradual stiffness and reduced loft.
 You have used the same buckwheat pillow for 4 years of nightly back sleeping.
 In the past 6 months you have noticed morning tightness in the upper neck and the pillow looks lower than it once did.
 No odor, no discoloration, no worsening allergies.

 Recommendation: Signs 1 and 2 together point clearly to hull compression.
-Order a 5-lb bag of pre-polished bulk hulls.
+Order a 5-lb bag of Circadian's pre-polished bulk buckwheat hulls ($49).
 Remove about a third of the old hulls, add the fresh hulls, and mix them gently.
 The new hulls restore loft and structural density without the cost of a full replacement.
 Reassess in 12 months.

 Scenario 2: The 6-year-old pillow with musty smell and visible dust.
 Your buckwheat pillow is approximately 6 years old.
 It has a persistent musty smell despite one sun-drying attempt, and when you opened the zipper you noticed noticeably more fine powder than when the pillow was new.